thirumalaics/2024_learning_vault/Designing Data intensive applications/Unicode - attempt 2.md

 				- Content-Type: text/plain; charset=utf-8
 					- these help the receiving app to interpret these bytes back into human readable characters
 				- how does the decoder in recipient side knows how many zeros were appended?
-					- any unicode code point is enccoded with minimum multiple of 8 bits needed, even if the unicode code point does not turn on all the 8 bits of a byte.
+					- any unicode code point is enccoded with minimum multiple of 8 bits, even if the unicode code point does not turn on all the 8 bits of a byte.
 					- So when we type out characters, irrespective of how much bytes the unicode code point takes, the sequences of bytes are processed in blocks of 3 bytes in order to represent in base64
 					- the zeros are padded when the code point takes 8 bits or 16 bits, which are not multiples of 3
 					- in case of 8 bit code point, 4 0s are padded to make it consume 12 bits of base64, remaining two characters are equal to sign